AI-Prompt-Genius/AI-Prompt-Genius/ADVERTISING.md

 Payment will be made through a Stripe payment link and is expected to be paid upfront.

 **Send inquiries to aipromptgenius@gmail.com**.
-I will vet your product and make sure it is relevant and meets basic privacy standards.
+I will vet your product and make sure it is relevant (tech-related) and meets basic privacy standards.

 Thank you for supporting small developers!